matejkosiarcik/azlint/README.md

 _missing_ from _super-linter_ and _mega-linter_.

-Also this tool has an optional **formatting** mode 🤯, that applies suggested fixes from included linters to your files.
+Also this tool has an optional **formatting** mode 🤯, that applies suggested fixes from supported included linters to your files.

 ### Included linters